davefol/Terrademic/README.md

 ## Rules
 At least 2 players and not more than 4 need to click ready for the game to start.

+### Setup
+Before the first turn, 3 cities will be infected with 1 infection, 3 with 2 infections, and 3 with 3 infections and all players will be given some cards.
+With 2 players each gets 4 cards, with 3, 3 cards and with 4 2 cards.

 ### Action Points
 All players start with 4 action points.
 These can be used to move around the board, build research stations, discover cures, and treat diseases.